-Once installed, the user registration process is based on the basic data of Name, Surname, Town, etc ...
-The most remarkable thing is the profile with which we register:
+Once installed, the user registration process is based on the basic data of Name, Surname, City, etc...
+The most noteworthy thing is the profile with which we register:

-- Tracker: General public who want to contribute their bit by identifying DEAs and validating them
+– Tracker: General public who want to contribute their grain of sand by identifying DEAs and validating them

 To complete the registration of qualified profiles, doctors, nurses or people with life support courses must certify their training and only after verifying that the data is correct, will they be registered with that profile.

-In the case of "Trackers", just identifying yourself will be enough to be part of the citizens who collaborate in adding DEAs to this list.
+In the case of the "Trackers", just identifying themselves will be enough to be part of the citizens who collaborate in incorporating DEAs to this list.